GongSiqiu/quantum/markdown/3-Boson sampling/Gaussian Boson Sampling.md

 1. reliable sources
    of single photons

 2. The most crucial resource for performing the GBS is degenerate squeezed vacuum state with high efficiency and high purity, simul- taneously.
 Possible frequency correlation in the PDC will either reduce the Hong-Ou-Mandel quantum interference visibility or reduce the efficiency by passive spectral filtering

 3. the relative input
    phases of each PDC can also affect the sampling distribution in the GBS

+   In {{"Zhong2019"|cite}}, only one second is selected to analyze.
+In this way, the change of phase is small.

 ## Realization